Sohail00786/Power-BI-projects/README.md

 ### Introduction
  A military, also known collectively as armed forces, is a heavily armed, highly organized force primarily intended for warfare.The main task of the military is usually defined as defence of the state and its interests against external armed threats.

-It is God’s duty to forgive the enemies, but it’s our duty to convene a meeting between the two.

 ### Project is Distributed in Three Stages
 - Step 1 : Data Extraction
 - Step 2 : Data Manipulation